Natale a cinque stelle

 Natale a cinque stelle (lit.
-'Five-star Christmas') is a 2018 Italian comedy film directed by Marco Risi, starring Andrea Osvárt, Martina Stella and Björn Freiberg.
+'Five-star Christmas') is a 2018 Italian Christmas comedy film directed by Marco Risi, starring Massimo Ghini, Ricky Memphis and Andrea Osvárt.

 It was released worldwide by Netflix on 7 December 2018.

 Plot

 An Italian political delegation is on an official visit to Hungary.
 Secretly, the Premier also has plans for spending time with a young member of the delegation.
 Problems arise when a corpse turns up in the suite of the luxurious hotel where they stay.